North Carolina Cabinet: Current members

+The governor's chief of staff also meets with the cabinet.

 Advice and consent

 Just before Roy Cooper took office as governor in 2017, the North Carolina General Assembly, breaking with longstanding tradition, added a provision to state law that Cabinet appointments require the advice and consent of the North Carolina Senate.
 Cooper challenged that law in court and said none of his nominees would wait for a Senate confirmation hearing to assume their duties.
 He announced on Jan.
 27, 2017, that all but two cabinet secretaries had been sworn in and had taken office.
 A three-judge panel issued a temporary restraining order on Feb.
 7, 2017, preventing the Senate from taking action to hold confirmation hearings, pending the outcome of the case challenging the constitutionality of the law.
 The panel later rescinded the order, but Cooper said he would hold off on submitting nominees to the Senate until after the trial could be held.
 After further court proceedings, the Senate issued a subpoena to Larry Hall to attend his confirmation hearing for Secretary of Military and Veterans Affairs, and Hall complied.
 The Senate later voted unanimously to confirm Hall.
 The North Carolina Court of Appeals ruled against the Governor and upheld the constitutionality of the law providing for advice and consent in November 2017.